 For several years, Lisa Helfman and her family took part in a weekly fruit and vegetable co-op, and she watched her children’s eating habits dramatically transform.
 So much so that her little boy turned down a piece of cake at a birthday party, craving instead the blueberries he’d grown fond of eating at home.

-Like most moms, Lisa realized this was a fairly significant decision for a five-year-old, and she wondered what kind of influence regular access to fresh produce might have on all children.
-Especially if that produce was free to families.
+Like most moms, Lisa realized this was a fairly significant decision for a six-year-old.
+She wondered what kind of influence regular access to fresh produce might have on all children, especially if it were free to families.

-Since its inception in 2012, Brighter Bites has delivered millions of pounds of fresh produce and nutrition education to our children and families in multiple cities.
-Nibble by nibble, we’ll go nationwide.
+Since its inception in 2012, Brighter Bites has delivered more than 40,000,000 pounds of fresh produce and millions of nutrition education materials to more than 475,000 individuals (including teachers) in multiple cities across the country.

 The Partnership for a Healthier America (PHA) recently named Brighter Bites the winner of the 2018 PHA Impact Award.
 In 2016, Brighter Bites won the Texas Health Champion Award.